Renters (Reform) Bill 2023

-The Renters (Reform) Bill was a proposed Act of the Parliament of the United Kingdom introduced by the Secretary of State for Levelling Up, Housing and Communities, Michael Gove, on 17 May 2023.
+The Renters (Reform) Bill was a proposed act of the Parliament of the United Kingdom introduced by the Secretary of State for Levelling Up, Housing and Communities, Michael Gove, on 17 May 2023.
 The legislation proposed to end the no-fault eviction of tenants, as well as making it easier for landlords to evict antisocial tenants.

-After the bill's 3rd commons reading, the announcement of the 2024 general election caused the bill to be discontinued during the parliamentary wash-up period.
-On 11 September 2024, the next government introduced a new Renters’ Rights Bill.
+After the bill's third commons reading, the announcement of the 2024 general election caused the bill to be discontinued during the parliamentary wash-up period.
+On 11 September 2024, the next government introduced a new Renters' Rights Bill, which received Royal Assent in October 2025.